Healthy Gluten-Free Chocolate Chip Cookies (Oat Flour, Nut-Free)

 • Oat flour (store-bought or blended oats)

-• Rolled oats (optional, for texture)
+• Rolled oats (optional, for texture — see notes below)

 • Baking soda